Amended and Restated Bylaws of the American Society of Breast Surgeons – April 28, 2023

 An Affiliate Member is an allied healthcare professional, researcher or scientist who is engaged in the care of breast surgery patients.
 Affiliate members must have a letter of recommendation from an Active or Associate member.
 Affiliate members may sit on committees, but not vote or hold office.

-A Candidate Member is a general surgery resident, surgical oncology fellow or breast fellow currently enrolled in a residency/fellowship program.
+A Candidate Member is a resident-in-training, surgical oncology fellow or breast fellow currently enrolled in a residency/fellowship program.
 Candidate members may sit on committees, but not vote or hold office.

 A Retired Member is an Active member who is retired from the active practice of breast surgery, or who has personal/health/extenuating circumstances as approved by the Board.
 Retired members may sit on committees, vote and hold office.